tradle/why-hypercore/FAQ.md

 - **Durability**.
 We are spoiled with Google (and others) taking care of preserving our content.
 We pay a steep price of giving them everything on us, but this convenience is very hard to achieve in P2P world.
 Your peers may be good friends but there is no guarantee they will not lose your precious content.
 Many solutions are being tried, including those with Cryptocurrencies incentivizing users to keep content, but they all have technical and convenience frictions.
 Besides, who wants to be responsible for disseminating a potentially illegal content?
 Durability problem remains unsolved.

 - **Networking**.
 Current Internet, with its routing and firewalling system is just hostile to P2P connections.
-Although Hypercore's Hyperswarm offers an ingenious NAT hole punching, there are too many edge cases, when it does not work on mobiles, it needs workarounds in browsers and is often blocked by corporate firewalls.
+Although Hypercore's Hyperswarm offers an ingenious NAT hole punching, there are too many edge cases, when it does not work on mobiles, it needs workarounds in browsers and is often blocked by VPNs and corporate firewalls.
 This does not mean it can't be used, we just need a fallback to a trusted server acting as a proxy.
 But this comes at the same price of decentralization.
 Reliable Networking remains unsolved.

 Is there an answer to those perpetual problems of P2P?
 We believe there is.
 In crypto world the answer was found with the notion of miners.
 This is why some P2P projects are attempting to repeat this approach introducing their own blockchains.
 IPFS team's Filecoin, Storj, Theta.tv and a number of others are examples.
 But they are all focused on data storage.